Metric Entropy-Free Sample Complexity Bounds for Sample Average Approximation in Convex Stochastic Programming: Main Results

-\begin{remark} Noting that $R^*$ is comparable to $V_{q'}(\xbf^*)$, we may then observe that Theorem \ref{thm: second main theorem convex optimal rate} confirms the promised sample complexity in \eqref{summary first result} for SAA \eqref{Eq: SAA-ell2} when it is applied to solving a convex SP problem.
-Similar to Remark \ref{remark: Comparison with SMD strongly convex} for the strongly convex case above, this theorem shows that the rate of SAA's sample complexity matches exactly with that of the canonical SMD methods as discussed by \cite{nemirovski2009robust,ghadimi2013stochastic} and \cite{lan2020first} in solving convex SP problems.
-Nonetheless, it is worth noting here that an accelerated variation of SMD, called AC-SA \citep{lan2012optimal}, achieves a better rate on $\mathcal L$ with some more careful design. \end{remark}
+\begin{remark} If one selects $R^*$ to be comparable to $V_{q'}(\xbf^*)$, it can be observed that Theorem \ref{thm: second main theorem convex optimal rate} confirms the promised sample complexity in \eqref{summary first result} for SAA \eqref{Eq: SAA-ell2} when it is applied to solving a convex SP problem.
+Similar to Remark \ref{remark: Comparison with SMD strongly convex} for the strongly convex case above, this theorem shows that the rate of SAA's sample complexity matches with that of the canonical SMD methods as discussed by \cite{nemirovski2009robust,ghadimi2013stochastic} and \cite{lan2020first} in solving convex SP problems.
+Nonetheless, it is worth noting here that an accelerated variation of SMD, called AC-SA \citep{lan2012optimal}, achieves a better rate on $\mathcal L$ with some more careful design --- namely, AC-SA has a better dependence on $\mathcal{L}$. \end{remark}

 \begin{remark} The stipulation of $q>1$ (and thus not including the choice of $q=1$) is non-critical.
 Indeed, in the non-trivial case with $d>1$, following the existing discussions of SMD in the 1-norm setting \citep{nemirovski2009robust}, the case where Assumption \ref{L-smoothness} holds for $q=1$ can be subsumed by the consideration of the case with $q=1+\frac{1}{\ln d}>1$ by the fact that where $e$ is the base of natural logarithm. \end{remark}